 I’m detained… what happens next?

 Bondsmen usually never meet the defendants they post bail for, because they’re behind bars.
-More often than not it’s a family member or close friend that bondsmen interact with.
+More often than not, it’s a family member or close friend that bondsmen interact with.
 They have to provide the bail bonds company with a profile of the suspect, which includes details such as the nature and place of his work, any pre-existing police records, or previous run-ins with the law, among others.
 This is to assess whether or not the chances of him fleeing are high or nil.

 If the defendant fails to appear before the judge, he becomes a fugitive in the eyes of the law.
 The bail bonds company then must hunt down the fugitive or reimburse the court for the bond amount.
 If the suspect succeeds in evading the bondsman’s attempts to locate him, the assets or other promised collateral of the family will be taken in exchange.